Eastwood vs VCC

 The Merrimack Valley Camera Club of Massachusetts has held this international salon since 1981.
 This is a premier all-nature club only competition of digital images known for its diversity of subjects which range from animals to botany to landscapes.
 Each club submits ten images into as many as eight categories – birds, invertebrates, reptiles, amphibians, mammals, marine & freshwater life, botany and landscapes.
 Two major awards are given – The Top Five Clubs Total Score and The Top Five Clubs Diversity.
 The Diversity Award considers the aggregate score of the top scoring images from all eight categories.

-This year we are making a major change in the way we are handling the Glennie competition.
+Last year we made a major change in the way we are handling the Glennie competition.
 Because Glennie requires at least one image in each of 8 categories in order to qualify for the Diversity award, we have decided to run 4 separate comps which are:

 George W. Glennie Memorial Nature Salon Reptiles/Amphibians